Chrisser73/summercard64-online-auto-flasher/README.md

 ## 🛠️ How to use

-> 📌 **Before running the script**, ensure the SummerCart64 cartridge is connected!
+> **Before running, make sure the SummerCart64 cartridge is plugged in via USB.**

-1. Plug your **SummerCart64** into a USB port on your PC.
+1. Connect your **SummerCart64** cartridge to your PC via USB.
-2. Wait until you hear the **Windows "connected" sound** confirming the USB device is recognized.
-3. Double-click the file named `UPDATER.bat`.
+2. Wait for the Windows **"device connected"** sound.
+3. Run the appropriate updater for your system:
+   - `SummerCart64 Online Updater (64 Bit).exe` → for most modern systems
+   - `SummerCart64 Online Updater (32 Bit).exe` → for older systems
+   - `UPDATER.bat` → for fallback/manual usage
-4. Follow on-screen instructions — the script will handle the rest.
+4. Follow the on-screen instructions — everything else is automatic!

-No command line knowledge required.
+> No command line knowledge required.
+Internet connection needed.

 ---